Humboldt-Penguin/redplanet/README.md

+**Start with our documentation: https://humboldt-penguin.github.io/redplanet/**

 RedPlanet is an open-source Python library for working with various Mars geophysical datasets.
 We aim to streamline data analysis/visualization workflows for beginners and experts alike, so you spend less time hunting/wrangling data and more time doing cool science! :)

-Start with our documentation: https://humboldt-penguin.github.io/redplanet/

 Huge thanks to my incredible advisor [Prof. Lujendra Ojha](https://www.lujendraojha.com/) for all his support, guidance, patience, and kindness over the past four years.